 Parents/guardians are required to remain in the library during the workshop.

 We aim to deliver inclusive and accessible events.
-If you have any access or communication needs, please contact us on 02 9265 9333.
+If you have any access or communication needs, please call us.

 Facilitator: Laura Jade